walkerlala/MISC/README.md

 SQL injection happen when programmers want to add user input dynamically into the SQL statement they construct.
 When a sql statement is construct dynamically, using external input, attacker can easily form a malicious input to alter the behaviour of the original SQL statement, causing security problem.
-For example, below is program in php that can easily be SQL-injected:
+Here we will make a classification of SQL injection attacks![ref-3][1]:

+#### Injected Additional Query

     ```php
     $query         = "SELECT * FROM users where id=$expected_data";